GreeshmaKaranth/DBMS-Gym-Project/README.md

 ## Website

 This directory contains the front-end of the project.
 We have built a relevant website using HTML, PHP, CSS and JavaScript for members to sign up to the gym and access their details.
-Detailed description is available in [Project Report](https://github.com/GreeshmaKaranth/dbms-gym-project/blob/master/Report/Project_Report.pdf)
+Detailed description is available in the [project report](https://github.com/GreeshmaKaranth/dbms-gym-project/blob/master/Report/Project_Report.pdf)